sanger-pathogens/unix-training/README.md

 - Being able to manipulate (move, copy and delete ) files using the command line
 - Looking at and sorting the contents of a file
 - Finding the unique items in a list
-- Using the man command to find out more information about UNIX commands

 ## Feedback/Issues